Nuxalk language: Deixis

-tu- is used in earlier varieties and some types of narratives, except for middle non-demonstrative, and the variant ʔił- may be used "in the same collection of deictic space".
+tu- is used in earlier varieties and some types of narratives, except for middle non-demonstrative, and the variant 7ilh- may be used "in the same collection of deictic space".

 While events are not explicitly marked for tense per se, deixis plays a strong role in determining when the proposition is being asserted to occur.
-So in a sentence like mus-is ti-ʔimmllkī-tx ta-q̓lsxʷ-t̓aχ 'the boy felt that rope', the sentence is perceived as having a near-past (same day) interpretation, as the boy cannot be touching the rope in middle space from proximal space.
-However this does not hold for some events, like k̓x 'to see'.
+So in a sentence like mus-is ti-7immllkii-tc ta-qʼlscw-tʼax 'the boy felt that rope', the sentence is perceived as having a near-past (same day) interpretation, as the boy cannot be touching the rope in middle space from proximal space.
+However this does not hold for some events, like kʼc 'to see'.

 A distal suffix on any participant lends the event a distant past interpretation (before the past day), a medial suffix and no distal suffix lends a near past time, and if the participants are marked as proximal the time is present.

 Not every distal participant occurs in past-tense sentences, and vice versa—rather, the deictic suffixes must either represent positions in space, time, or both.